 Meaningful Travel on a Budget

-Since September 2015, my boyfriend, Adam, and I have been traveling slowly in India and Southeast Asia.
+Since September 2015, my boyfriend, Adam, and I have been traveling slowly in India, Southeast Asia, and Australia.
 We seek to immerse ourselves with the local community through CouchSurfing, volunteering, and housesitting.
 We’re rich in experiences but still maintaining a $15 a day budget.
 I have a whole bunch of tips on how you can also travel full-time in Asia while paying less than rent in most U.S. cities alone!
 Yes, we even manage to spend less than $20 average per day while traveling in Australia!

 We’re currently working on a new website to share travel stories and real conversations with real humans on important issues.
 The project is in its infancy now, but you can check it out: AdamAndLianne.com.